Case studies of the commons

 • At the end of each class, all participants try to synthesize and conclude.

 At the end of the course, students must self-evaluate their progress during the classes.
-The teacher grades (PASS/FAIL) their self-evaluation (500 words max.) in relation to and in combination with the general performance as understood by her/him.
+The teacher grades (PASS/FAIL) their self-evaluation (500 words max.) in relation to and in combination with the general performance as understood by them.